What to do when someone dies

 If you need to you can buy extra death certificates – these will be needed for the will and any claims to pensions, savings, etc.

-It is best to pay for several copies because copies requested later may be more expensive.
+It is best to pay for several original hard copies because copies requested later may be more expensive.
 Ordinary photocopies are not accepted by some organisations, such as banks or life insurance companies.

 The “Tell Us Once” service can be used to report a death to several government departments in one go.
 The service is offered by most local authorities.
 You can arrange for an appointment to take place when you register the death, or you can access the service online or over the phone.